Ross Welford

-Ross Welford is an English children's science-fiction/fantasy author.
+Ross Welford (born 20th century) is an English children's science-fiction and fantasy writer.

 Biography

 Welford was born in Cullercoats, a small seaside town in the north-east of England.
 He attended Marden High School and studied English at Leeds University before becoming a magazine journalist and then a television producer.

 Career

-He first started writing his debut novel, Time Travelling With A Hamster, in 2014.
+He first started writing his debut novel, Time Travelling with a Hamster, in 2014.
 It was published in 2016 and was shortlisted for the Costa, Blue Peter, Waterstones, and Branford Boase Awards.

-It was followed by eight other novels between 2017 and 2023.
+It was followed by nine other novels between 2017 and 2025.

 Other information

 Welford was admitted into The Magic Circle in 2019.

 Cullercoats appears as 'Culvercot' in Welford's books.